 Welcome!
 Thanks so much for visiting.
 Hope you enjoy learning about a granddaughter’s quest for the truth on Jonas Noreika, known as General Storm in WWII Lithuania.

-General Storm: A Memoir of Unmasking a War Criminal
+General Storm: Unmasking a War Criminal

 In this groundbreaking narrative nonfiction, produced from nearly two decades of extensive research, Silvia Foti sheds new light on her grandfather’s role in WWII.
 It is a poignant account of one of the greatest cover-ups in the last century, an immeasurably powerful story of betrayal that explores the primal questions concerning the sins of our fathers.